Villa of Domitian: The docks and shore

-The eastern shore begins at the town of Cantone and ends in the locality of Acqua Acetosa.
-Here Lugli and Ashby found remains of three adjacent villas dating back to the first century, each with its direct flight of steps to the lake.
+The first comprehensive study on the docks and neighbouring buildings was completed in 1919 by Lugli and Thomas Ashby. which found a collection of docks concentrated on the western and eastern shore from Cantone to Acqua Acetosa.
+Here were three adjacent villas dating to the first century, each with its direct flight of steps to the lake.

-The western shore starts at the junction of the 140 road to the beach at Castel Gandolfo and continues to the Bergantino nymphaeum at the rowing stadium for the 1960 Olympic Games in Rome.
+The western shore starts at the junction of the 140 road to the beach at Castel Gandolfo and continues to the Bergantino nymphaeum.
 On this stretch are the most monumental remains including a cryptoporticus probably related to a villa, and a structure known as a beacon or lighthouse.
 The first part of the shore at the Doric nymphaeum is dated to the late Republican era, and one or two villas can be recognised which were subsequently incorporated into the Domitian complex.

 The rotonda

+This unique building is located in the present Albano Laziale 2.5–3 km from the residential complex of Domitian's villa.
+Its excellent state of preservation makes it one of the most important monuments in Albano.

-This unique building has a cylindrical plan within a cube, similar but smaller to the Pantheon in Rome, also replicating the oculus (central hole).
+It is cylindrical in plan within a cube and with a dome, similar but smaller to the Pantheon in Rome, also replicating the oculus (central hole).
 Its diameter is 16 m and the whole structure is made of opus mixtum.

-It is unclear why Domitian had this built so far from the residential complex of his villa.
-In the past it was believed to be a temple dedicated to Minerva and the Sun and the Moon, but Lugli objected that its plan was not of a typical Roman temple, and he therefore believed it was an isolated nymphaeum, a view shared by many today.
+Its position on the site of a former entrance to the imperial villa, would suggest that it was a monumental entrance and nymphaeum to the residence.
+Inside there were playing fountains, as shown by the water pipes and pools in the niches.

-In the Severan era this structure was incorporated into the perimeter wall of the Castra Albana and adapted for bathing by legionaries: to this phase belong the floor mosaics and the rectangular entrance front.
+Around 183 a rectangular antechamber was built in front of the original building.
+In the Severan era (3rd century AD) it was incorporated into the perimeter wall of the Castra Albana and adapted for bathing by legionaries: to this phase belong the floor mosaics with marine animals, in a painting of scenes in a gymnasium and in ceramic water pipes found at different times below modern buildings that surround the monument.
+The buildings that arose around the quadrangular structure of the church collapsed with the abandonment of the Castra Albana in the 4th century.

 Probably between the ninth and tenth century it was converted into a place of worship, and received the Eastern image of the Madonna dating from the 6th - 7th century.

-Water supply

 The aqueducts

-The complex of Domitian's Villa is supplied from the southeast by four aqueducts coming from sources located between the towns of Palazzolo and Malafitto.
+Domitian's Villa is supplied from the southeast by four aqueducts coming from sources located between the towns of Palazzolo and Malafitto.
 In many places, ancient aqueducts still feed modern ones or have been in use until a few decades ago.